sheyieeet/OOPProject/README.md

 * The project cannot be compiled and executed currently, due to server shutdown by the admin.
-* source code is placed in src folder
+* Source codes is stored in src folder
-* For detail of the project please refer to project_report.pdf
+* For details and demonstation of the system, see project_report.pdf
+* This project was build using NetBeam IDE to help bulild up GUI configuration